BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 ### Download SDK

-Information on how to [download](https://big-iot.github.io/download/) and use our SDK directly in your porject is provided [here](https://big-iot.github.io/download/).
+Information on how to [download](https://big-iot.github.io/download/) and use our SDK directly in your project is provided [here](https://big-iot.github.io/download/).

 ## Background Information